starlingvibes/alx-system_engineering-devops/0x02-shell_redirections/README.md

-sort files from newest to the oldest sort unique words lines must contain "root" count number of lines containing "bin"
+sort files from newest to the oldest sort unique words lines must contain "root" count number of lines containing "bin" display a pattern and 3 lines after